-- 5 A variety of emergent risks not previously assessed or recognised, can be identified by taking into - 6 account: a) the "interactions of climate change impacts on one sector with changes in exposure and - 7 vulnerability, as well as adaptation and mitigation actions", and; b) "indirect, trans-boundary, and - 8 long-distance impacts of climate change" including price spikes, migration, conflict and the - unforeseen impacts of mitigation measures (Oppenheimer et al. 2014) - "Under any plausible scenario for mitigation and adaptation, some degree of risk from residual damages is unavoidable" (Oppenheimer et al. 2014).
+- 3 A variety of emergent risks not previously assessed or recognised, can be identified by taking into - 4 account: a) the "interactions of climate change impacts on one sector with changes in exposure and - 5 vulnerability, as well as adaptation and mitigation actions", and; b) "indirect, trans-boundary, and long- - 6 distance impacts of climate change" including price spikes, migration, conflict and the unforeseen - 7 impacts of mitigation measures (Oppenheimer et al. 2014, p.
+1042) - 8 "Under any plausible scenario for mitigation and adaptation, some degree of risk from residual damages - 9 is unavoidable" (Oppenheimer et al. 2014, p.
+1045).